RioAraki/leetcode2020/leetcode/LeetcodeTag.md

     since we know there are only three numbers to track, we can set the index of the ending for each number and update it accordingly.

+76. Minimum Window Substring
+    **hash table**, **two pointers**
+    Use a dict to store all chars in target, and a variable `missing` to record missing chars in t.
+When `missing == 0` it means we have found all t in s, then trying to slide the window by truncate unneeded char in window.

 Q417: 2d array, medium, unsolved
 Q829: math, medium
 Q830: string, easy